michaeljohns2/CommunityTable/README.md

 - Architecture

 ## Whole Team Relative Size Estimating Activity
 We used the online tool [Pointing Poker](https://www.pointingpoker.com).
-After filling a PBI's Definition of Ready and discussing a few details, the development team estimated the relative size of that PBI.
+After filling a PBI's Definition of Ready and discussing a few details, _only_ the development team estimated the relative size of that PBI (those wearing dual hats switched to their development hat).
 The high and low votes got a chance to share their reasoning.
 If a consensus was not reached, a second vote was taken.
 Convergence happened each time and the story points were recorded.

 ## Rationale for Backlog Order
 The backlog is ordered by value generated to our stakeholders, namely Community Table TN (the first customer for our open source products).
-Here are the first 10 product backlog items along with their key value propositions listed.
-These pbis have been groomed to represent excellent users stories within our team Definition of Ready and have been estimated by the development team. _Note: this is a snapshot as of 31 OCT 2016 and should not be used for any live data needs._
+We (as well as our key stakeholder) are starting from scratch (with the help of other open source software).
+Here are the first 10 product backlog items along with their key value propositions listed to indicate which features offer more value sooner.
+These pbis have been groomed to represent excellent users stories within our team Definition of Ready and have been estimated by the development team.
+This is our first product increment. _Note: this is a snapshot as of 31 OCT 2016 and should not be used for any live data needs._

 1. Site landing page {8 pts} ==> As site owner, I want a compelling landing page so that Community Table can be found by people online and they can learn about our mission and services.
 2. Member email signup {5 pts} ==> As a member I want to register for the Community Table email list so that I can receive news and updates.